sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 ### Docker Compose

 Docker Compose is a tool for defining and running multi-[container](https://www.docker.com/resources/what-container) Docker applications (in this case, Sourcegraph!).
 With Docker Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-Learn more about it [here](https://docs.docker.com/compose/).
+Learn more about Docker Compose [here](https://docs.docker.com/compose/).

+Our Docker Compose support also has the following requirements:

+- Minimum Docker version: v20.10.0 ([https://docs.docker.com/engine/release-notes/#20100](https://docs.docker.com/engine/release-notes/#20100))
+- Minimum version of Docker Compose: v1.22.0 ([https://docs.docker.com/compose/release-notes/#1220](https://docs.docker.com/compose/release-notes/#1220)) - this is first version that supports Docker Compose format `2.4`
+- Docker Compose deployments should only be deployed with `docker-compose up`, and not Docker Swarm

 ### Reference repository